Engineering Management ×12

 Team health is an interesting topic, and I’m not sure I have a full grasp of it yet.
 It’s important in itself, and it’s important for my work.
 When I had previously focused on the “feeling” of a team being of good health, I later adopted a version of Spotify’s Squad Health Check model (hat tip Nadja Macht).
 I created a Google form with all the relevant entries (on a 5-point, not 3-point, scale) that I sent out every month, to discuss the results with the team.

-While I’ve found this to be so helpful that I’m now looking into adjustments to better monitor the development for each area over time, I can’t say this is “done” yet.
+While I’ve found this to be so helpful that I’m investing into the system to better monitor the development for each area over time, I can’t say this is “done” yet.
 Surveys like this are a bit “sterile” for something as wonderfully dynamic and alive as team spirit.
 Yet the point is, watch your team’s health.

 11. Manage Up

 While it can happen that we end up in so many meetings, with so many priorities, that we lose touch with our teams, we can also end up out of touch with our superiors.
-Managing up—establishing strong relationships and setting expectations with our superiors—is therefore also helpful for our work.
+Managing up—establishing strong relationships and exchanging expectations with our superiors—is therefore also important for our work.

 I’ve had mixed experiences with this, but they’re mixed largely for personal rather than professional reasons.
 If you don’t get along, if you don’t “click” and connect with your manager, let alone if your manager disrespects you, that’s a problem.
 Work on that—and if it doesn’t improve, leave.
 I can’t offer better advice.